 Effective 2020/21, applications for non-senate members should include the following checklist in their application, to be fllled out by Department Chairs (or the Division Chief endorsed by the Department Chair).

 Members of the Academic Senate are eligible to apply for individual grants.
 Financial support may be provided for individuals with academic appointments who are not members of the Academic Senate (i.e. Adjunct and Clinical Professors, Research Scientists, and assistant-level Project Scientists).
-For non-Senate members, a letter from the Department Chair or the Division Chief endorsed by the Department Chair is required in support of the applicant's request and advising the Committee of his/her status in the department.
+For non-Senate members, a checklist from the Department Chair or the Division Chief endorsed by the Department Chair is required in support of the applicant's request and advising the Committee of his/her status in the department.
 Applications for a non-Senate member received without a support letter will not be considered.
 The Committee does not support individuals such as associate and full project scientists, post-docs, clinical instructors and non-salaried faculty appointments.
+Please note that this is a competitive process, and not all applicants may be funded.

 Project descriptions should be written in general terms and comprehensible to non-specialists.
 Justification of all items requested is essential.
 An application for seed money or for a project leading the investigator in an exciting new direction should represent innovative, currently unfunded projects or pilot studies that are likely to lead to extramural support.
 Incremental changes or additions to a currently funded project are rarely considered favorably.
 These applications may not exceed $15,000.
 Proposals that would reach a cumulative total of pilot grant support of $60,000 or more over a ten-year period to the same investigator are unlikely to be awarded.